What are OLED monitors?

 Where are we now?

 Fortunately, great strides are being made by Samsung and partners to increase the lifetime of OLED pixels of all colours.
-By using improved technology to ‘spray’ organic materials onto the substrate and by using slightly different molecules, it is thought that the lifetime of ‘blue’ OLED pixels could be extended from 14,000 hours to 60,000 hours (nearly 7 years).
-This would mean that all pixel colours would degrade at similar rates and would give the OLED monitor a useful life of several years.
-This same spraying process should reduce manufacturing costs (a large problem for OLED screens today) by reducing wasted materials and the completion of important and expensive research [source].
-Samsung are confident with their current progress and have invested over $2.2bn in new production plants – so expect some great things from them in the not too distant future.
+By using improved technology to ‘spray’ organic materials onto the substrate surface and by using slightly different molecules, it is thought that the lifetime of ‘blue’ pixels could be extended from 14,000 hours to 60,000 hours (nearly 7 years).
+This would mean that all pixel colours would degrade at similar rates and would give the monitor a useful life of several years.
+This same spraying process should reduce manufacturing costs (a large problem for OLED screens today) by reducing wasted materials and the completion of important and expensive research.
+A recent ‘spraying’ process referred to as ‘solution coating technology’ is being developed by DuPont and is showing great improvements in key areas including manufacturing efficiency and material longevity.
+Scientists in Michigan have also been looking at increasing the lifetime of the blue OLED substrate my taking a different approach.
+According to Kieffer (the lead researcher), by reconfiguring the molecular structure itself it should be possible to significantly extend the useful lifetime of blue substrates – effectively ‘doubling’ their efficiency.
+These are just examples of important research which will one day overcome the hurdles placed before the commercially viable monitor.
+Samsung are confident with their current progress and have invested over $2.2bn in new production plants.
+In November 2011 DuPont signed an agreement to allow panel manufacturers such as Samsung to adopt their solution coating process commercially which is a very important step indeed.
+We should expect some great things from them in the not too distant future.

 The other good news for the consumer is that Samsung are not the only manufacturer investing heavily in OLED technologies at the moment.
-LG have recently announced that they are tripling their investment in OLED technology and really ramping up their production capacity.
+LG have recently announced that they are tripling their investment in such technology and really ramping up their production capacity.
 At various roadshows, including the Gadget Show Live event in the UK, LG showed off their new 15-inch OLED TV; the LG 15EL9500.
 This is now available in limited capacity at UK retail for around 1500-2000 GBP.
-LG have also demonstrated a technology known as WOLED (white organic light emitting diode) that uses white OLED pixels as a kind of backlight to shine light through a colour filter.
-The manufacturing process is cheaper and less time consuming than implementing seperate red, green and blue pixels; WOLED displays may offer a bridge between existing technologies and large OLED monitors using coloured pixels.
-It is probable that the contrast and colour performance of a WOLED display is inferior to a normal OLED display and the idea of using a white backlight and a colour filter isn’t exactly a radical departure from existing LCD technologies – but the self illuminated nature of the pixels is certainly attractive.
-The most recent release using this technology is a 20.7 medical display with a staggering QSXGA resolution of 2560×2048, an amazing static contrast ratio of >100,000:1 and literally brilliant peak luminance of 900cd/m2.
-You can read more about this here.
+At CES 2011 a followup and potentially very exciting follow-up OLED TV was announced to be launched in 2011; this time a 31 inch model.
+This never reached the market, however.
+LG have also demonstrated a technology known as WOLED (white organic light emitting diode) that uses individually controlled organic white pixels as a kind of backlight to shine light through a colour filter.
+This helps to overcome differential degredation of traditional coloured substrates; WOLED displays may offer a bridge between existing technologies and large OLED monitors using coloured pixels.
+LG Display have further evolved this concept with an implementation known as RGBW which features colour filters over three organic white subpixels with a fourth subpixel that emits ‘naked’ unfiltered white light.
+This is designed to enhance the luminance efficiency compared to a fully filtered design and as with other implementations benefits from luminance control on a per-pixel basis.
+The most recent release using the WOLED implementation is a 20.7 medical display with a staggering QSXGA resolution of 2560×2048, an amazing static contrast ratio of >100,000:1 and literally brilliant peak luminance of 900cd/m2.

 LG WOLED monitor

-It is also known that Sony and Samsung are rolling out new mobile AMOLED displays and, in Sony’s case, small professional OLED screens.
-They will continue to do so in the future – really, it is only a matter of time (at most a few years if we’re optimistic) before we see OLED PC Monitors rolling out for the high-end market and later hitting the mainstream market.
-PC Monitors will continue to bring you the latest OLED monitor news as soon as we can and we will hopefully be able to test some of the first OLED computer monitors when they become available – for the latest OLED monitor developments and news click here .
+It is also known that Sony and Samsung are rolling out new mobile AMOLED displays and, in Sony’s case, rather expensive professional screens.
+They will continue to do so in the future – really, it is only a matter of time (at most a few years if we’re optimistic) before we see the technology rolling out for the high-end computer market and later hitting the mainstream market.
+An equally exciting technology that should bring similar advantages to OLED is also being developed, by a cooperative partnership between LG Display and QD Vision; QLED (Quantum dot Light Emitting Diode).
+We will continue to bring you the latest QLED and OLED monitor news as it rolls out and will hopefully be able to test some of the first consumer displays as they become available.